DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ---

-# 1. Information About Data & Data Format
+# Information About Data & Data Format, continued

 .one-half[
-1.2 How data will be acquired
+How data will be acquired
   - When?
   - Where?

-1.3 How data will be processed
+How data will be processed
   - Software used
   - Algorithms
   - Workflows